ABOUT

 The history and importance of letters to the editor in scientific publishing

 Dr. Nuzzo’s worldview is informed by the philosophy of Objectivism.
 He is a proponent of individual liberty in politics and romantic realism in art.
 He has been an outspoken critic of the Woke/DEI movement in academia.
-He has expressed these views regularly at The Nuzzo Letter and other Substack newsletters including Reality’s Last Stand, Men are Good, and Dr. Joe Unplugged.
+He has expressed these views regularly at The Nuzzo Letter and outlets such as Reality’s Last Stand, Martin Center for Academic for Academic Renewal, Centre for Male Psychology, Men are Good, Psychobabble, and Dr. Joe Unplugged.
+Dr. Nuzzo’s views led to his academic cancellation.
+This cancellation has been detailed in the post below.